 Servers are scheduled along with other liturgical ministries and will be scheduled for their requested Mass at least twice per month, or as frequently as they desire.

-Training is required and is will take approximately one and a half hours.
+Training is required, and it will take approximately one and a half hours.
 A refresher session is offered twice a year.

-Altar Servers who have been actively serving in ministry for at least 2 years are eligible to serve Wedding and Funeral Masses.
-Those interested must attend a special training before being placed on the list of Wedding and Funeral servers.
-(Please note that younger servers may be required to be scheduled for Wedding/Funeral Masses with an older/more experienced server.)
+Altar Servers who have been actively serving in ministry for at least 2 years are eligible to serve at wedding and funeral masses.
+Those interested must attend a special training before being placed on the list of wedding and funeral servers.
+(Please note that younger servers may be required to be scheduled for wedding/funeral masses with an older/more experienced server.)

 If your child would like to be an altar server, please click the links below to download the materials you'll need for registration.
 Thank you!